kjenney/node-post/README.md

 # node-post

-NodeJS API using Lambda and PostgreSQL database
+NodeJS API using Lambda and PostgreSQL

 ## AWS